 This program is available to all, without regard to disability, race, religion, national origin, gender, sexual orientation or political affiliation.
 The Conservation Corps engages AmeriCorps members, ages 18-25, as defined under the American Conservation and Youth Service Corps Act, a subtitle of the National and Community Service Act of 1990.
 Reasonable accommodations provided upon request.

 PLEASE NOTE: Positions based in Iowa start in January.
-Applications for these locations may close prior to the December 31 deadline.
 Please submit application materials as soon as possible.

 Questions?
 Contact Megan Zeiher, Recruitment Coordinator